 (avacincaptad pegol intravitreal solution, Iveric Bio, An Astellas Company) 2mg gained FDA approval on August 4, 2023.
-This prescription eye injection, administered monthly, works by targeting complement C5 to prevent loss of retinal cells and photoreceptors.10-12
+This prescription intravitreal injection, administered monthly, works by targeting complement C5 to possibly prevent the loss of retinal cells and photoreceptors.10-12

 When describing a management protocol, Dr. Haynes keeps it simple with this script: